timcowlishaw/enxaneta/documentation/computational_thinking/02a_signs_and_portents.md

 ### Things to do / think about:

 - Try and take Take what we've done above, and convert it into a python program (ie a file called something like `tarot.py`), which when we run it with `python tarot.py` prints out the names three random arcana from the tarot.
-- Read "The Zen of Python".
+- Read ["The Zen of Python" PEP](https://peps.python.org/pep-0020/) that i mentioned earlier.
 Which of these lemmas do you feel you understand and which not? is there terminology here that needs explanation?
 What do we think might be the values or community norms which gave rise to these lemmas?
 What do we think of them?
 - The REPL, which we've been interacting with above, takes a single _expression_ on each line we type, and _evaluates_ it when we press enter.
 Having played with it a bit, have a think about how you might describe or define (however provisionally) what an _expression_ is, and what _evaluation_ does.
 We'll talk more about this when we next chat!